 - Images are not to be copied or shared under any circumstances.

 - Patrons are legally liable for any misuse of the digital images once they are provided.

 - In some cases, handling of fragile material may cause damage, and duplication may not be possible.
 Such decisions will be made at the discretion of staff on a case-by-case basis.
 You will be asked to sign and comply with our digital photography agreement.

-- Renew or returning all material by the due date.
+- Return all material by the original or revised due date.